The Importance of Stories

 Building a picture in their mind’s eye and trying to work out motives or potential plot twists is a great way for children to learn how to solve problems.
 Critical thinking is one of the most valuable skills they can learn, as it can be applied to so many areas of life.

 Stories help children think creatively and introduce them to new ideas.
-485_img3_Importance-of-stories The Importance of Stories

-Stories help children think creatively and introduce them to new ideas
+Stories help children think creatively and introduce them to new ideas.

 Stories help improve memory